On Poisson transforms of differential forms on real hyperbolic spaces: Introduction

 \section{Introduction}

-Let $G/K$ be a Riemannian symmetric space of non-compact type.
-For each parabolic subgroup $P$ of $G$ there exists a natural Poisson transform from the space of $C^\infty$-functions on $G/P$ to space of analytic functions on $G/K$.

-When the parabolic $P$ is minimal, one of the main problem stated by Helgason \cite{Helgason-84} claims that all eigenfunctions of $G$-invariant differential operators on $G/K$ are obtained as Poisson transforms of hyperfunctions on the Furstenberg boundary $G/P$.
-This conjecture was proved by Helgason when $G/K$ is of rank one, and in full generality by Kashiwara {\it et al.} \cite{KKMOOT}.
-Since then, this problem has received a lot of attention by many people in different settings (see, e.g., \cite{BK, 1, 2, 3, 4, 5, 6, 7, 8, 9}).
+Let $G/K$ be a Riemannian symmetric space of non-compact type and let $G/P$ be its Furstenberg boundary.
+In \cite{Helgason-70}, S. Helgason claimed that all eigenfunctions of $G$-invariant differential operators on $G/K$ are Poisson transforms of hyperfunctions on $G/P.$ This conjecture was initially proved in \cite{Helgason-70} for the case where $G/K$ has rank one, and was later established in its entirely by Kashiwara {\it et al.} \cite{KKMOOT}.
+Since then, this conjecture has received significant attention across various settings (see, e.g., \cite{BK, 1, 2, 3, 4, 5, 6, 7, 8, 9, Schmid, Shimeno}).

-A natural extension of this problem is to investigate the analogous of Helgason's claim for Poisson transforms for homogeneous vector bundles over $G/K$ (see, e.g., \cite{Gaillard, Gaillard2, Pedon-these, Juhl, olbrich, van, Yan, minemura, okamoto, harrach}).
-One of the most interesting vector bundles is the bundle of differential forms on $G/K$.
-In this paper we consider the vector bundle of differential forms on the real hyperbolic space.
+This problem has been extended to include Poisson transforms for homogeneous vector bundles over $G/K$, (see, e.g., \cite{Gaillard, Gaillard2, Juhl, olbrich, van, Yan}).
+In this paper, we will focus on studying the Poisson transform for the bundle of differential forms on the real hyperbolic space $H^n(\mathbb R)$.